 Why More Data Isn’t Solving Your Biggest Problems

 In many organizations, the response to uncertainty is almost automatic.
+What happens is this:

-If the situation is unclear, more data is gathered.
+• If the situation is unclear, more data is gathered.

-If outcomes are disappointing, analysis is extended.
+• If outcomes are disappointing, analysis is extended.

-If disagreement persists, additional evidence is requested.
+• If disagreement persists, additional evidence is requested.

 The underlying assumption is rarely questioned: that with enough information, the situation will become sufficiently clear to support a confident decision.

-In many cases, this assumption holds.
+In many cases, this assumption holds, but not always.

 There are situations in which key aspects of the future cannot be known in advance, not because the data is missing, but because the situation itself is still unfolding.
 The relationships between variables are not yet stable, and the range of possible outcomes cannot be fully specified.